tednotfred/tednotfred.github.io/_posts/2023-05-09-RAID-Levels.md

 RAID 0, also known as a striped set or a striped volume, requires a minimum of two disks.
 The disks are merged into a single large volume where data is stored evenly across the number of disks in the array.

-It is important to note that this type of RAID consists of disks of different sizes, each will be limited to the smallest disk size in the setup.
-This means that an array composed of two disks, where one is 320 GB, and the other is 120 GB, actually has the capacity of 2 x 120 GB (or 240 GB in total).
+It is important to note that if this type of RAID consists of disks of different sizes, each will be limited to the smallest disk size in the setup.
+This means that an array composed of two disks, where one is 500 GB, and the other is 225 GB, actually has the capacity of 2 x 225 GB (or 450 GB in total).

 RAID Zero doesn’t offer redundancy.
 If a disk fails then the array will fail and data will likely be lost but, there can be significant speed benefits when retrieving data from this type of array.